ash-project/reactor_process/README.md

 Documentation for the latest release is available on [HexDocs](https://hexdocs.pm/reactor_process).

-## Github Mirror

-This repository is mirrored [on Github](https://github.com/jimsynz/reactor_process) from it's primary location [on my Forgejo instance](https://harton.dev/james/reactor_process).
-Feel free to raise issues and open PRs on Github.

-## License
+## Licence

-This software is licensed under the terms of the [HL3-FULL](https://firstdonoharm.dev), see the `LICENSE.md` file included with this package for the terms.
+This software is licensed under the terms of the MIT License.
+See the `LICENSE` file included with this package for the terms.

-This license actively proscribes this software being used by and for some industries, countries and activities.
-If your usage of this software doesn't comply with the terms of this license, then [contact me](mailto:james@harton.nz) with the details of your use-case to organise the purchase of a license - the cost of which may include a donation to a suitable charity or NGO.